Steanky/Template/README.md

 One can edit the plugin scripts in `buildSrc` to apply build configuration changes globally across all modules that use them.

+`java-conventions` specifies the Maven public repository, as well as some dependencies: junit-jupiter, mockito, and jetbrains-annotations.
+It also configures the `Jar` task to copy the module or project license into any built jars.

+`java-library` supplies everything in `java-conventions`, with the addition of also producing javadoc and source jars.

 ### Gradle Modules

 By default, there is a single module, `template-java`, that is included by default.
 Module names should be prefixed by the root project name (`template` being the default).
 Module *directory* names should not have this prefix.